pkubioinformatics/nanoreviser/README.md

 ## Version

-+ NanoReviser 1.0 (Tested on Linux_64, including CentOS 6.5 and Ubuntu 16.04)
++ NanoReviser 1.0 (Tested on MacOS 10.11 and Linux_64, including CentOS 6.5 and Ubuntu 16.04)

 ## Installation